DataCirexYen/BettingProject/README.md

 ### Stop_Voting
 Only the owner can call this function to stop further voting and ensure the determination of winners is final.

-**Functionality side note** "It obviously requires approval to transfer allowances through the USDT IERC20 contract and the WINNER IERC20 contract
+**Functionality side note** It obviously requires approval to transfer allowances through the USDT IERC20 contract and the WINNER IERC20 contract

 ## Deployment
 **1**Clone the GitHub repository to your local machine.